Our Frequently Asked Questions

-When the United States Government took lead out of all their paint including baby toys that is when the pool industry and all paints for pools started to chalk sometimes the first year.
+When the United States Government took lead out of all paint, including baby toys, that is when the pool industry and all paints for pools started to chalk.
+Sometimes the first year.
 We have 100% solids and never had lead even 15 -20 years ago.
 We have an industrial coating which is not pool paint.
 It will not chalk, blister, or flake and that’s a guarantee!

 (3) I read your Better Business Report and in 1974 you became a member.
 Did you have an A+ rating all this time?

 Unfortunately, I cannot say that is true.
 I had major failures using fiberglass on pools.
-I did not have a rating at all in the late 70’s and early 80’s with the BBB but since 2001 as a contractor and 2003 also using UltraGuard but on the internet I have had an A+ rating thanks to a product called UltraGuard.
+I did not have a rating at all in the late 70’s and early 80’s with the BBB, but since 2001 as a contractor and then 2003, also using UltraGuard, but on the internet, I have had an A+ rating thanks to a product called UltraGuard.

 (4) I’m thinking about using your UltraGuard because of all the reasons you say in your video and proved with your MSDS Sheets and of course your warranties that you offer.
-How is it that you are capable of giving a warranty on a DIY and no other manufacturer does so?
+How is it that you are capable of giving a warranty on a Do It Yourself product and no other manufacturer does so?

 I agree.
 Our warranty of 5 and 10 years is important but what really counts is the longevity of 12+ years because of the 1-1 relationship I have with my customers and of course the quality of our product at this time if other manufacturers would have a product comparable to UltraGuard they would be able to offer warranties as well.

-(5) I see other companies with their videos claiming they are national distributors for the UltraGuard.
+(5) I see other companies with videos claiming they are national distributors for UltraGuard.
 Why have you sold your website and business so many times?

 Unfortunately, these were all pool companies of which did not perform on the level that was expected of them.
 If you wish, call 1-888-639-7695 and I will go into further detail.